jsnpg/jsnpg/README.md

 This section describes the options available when craeting generators with `jsnpg_generator_new`.

-If no options are specified to indicate what to generate, a JSON output generator will be created.
+If no options are specified to indicate what to generate, a JSON string generator will be created.

 Generator output can be retrived from `jsnpg_result_string`, `jsnpg_result_bytes` or